Looking for the best tankless water heater? You’ve come to the right place.

 Step 2 : Choose between Gas, Electric or Propane

 Tankless water heaters are becoming an increasingly popular choice among homeowners for many reasons.
-For many homeowners, the lack of electrical power or the availability of natural gas or propane to their home dictates what type of tankless water heater to go with.
-However, The choice many other people have to make, any time a water heater needs changed, is whether to go electric or use a gas tankless water heater.
+For many homeowners, the lack of electrical power or the availability of natural gas or propane to their home dictates what type to go with.
+However, The choice many other people have to make, any time a water heater needs changed, is whether to go gas or use an electric one.

-We’re not going to get into the debate about which is better; – electric tankless water heater, or a gas tankless water heater – they both clearly work, and there is no easy and simple answer to the question of which is better.
+We’re not going to get into the debate about which is better; – electric or gas water heater – they both clearly work, and there is no easy and simple answer to the question of which is better.
 Choosing the right one for your household or business depends on your individual situation, your needs and circumstances.
 Deciding between the two can be tricky.

 For example, climate is an important factor to be considered in making the choice.
 The colder the water the less output you will get from the heater.
-Therefore, if you are living in cold weather, you’ll need a powerful tankless water heater.
+Therefore, if you are living in cold weather, you’ll need a powerful one.
 Here are a few other things you should consider :

 - Price and Cost of Installation